 Trump’s Alleged Affair With Stormy Daniels

-The Story: Porn star Stormy Daniels, real name Stephanie Clifford, claims that she had sex with Trump during a July 2006 golf tournament in Lake Tahoe, shortly after Melania gave birth to Barron.
+The Story: Porn actress Stormy Daniels, real name Stephanie Clifford, claims that she had sex with Trump during a July 2006 golf tournament in Lake Tahoe, shortly after Melania gave birth to Barron.
 Daniels has vividly described her night with Trump, which she says included spanking him with a magazine featuring him and his adult children on the cover.

 Daniels says Trump told her he wanted to put her on Celebrity Apprentice, and they stayed in touch through 2010.
 She claims they only had one other in-person meeting, in which Trump watched Shark Week for hours and told her he couldn’t put her on the show.